-For example, the Law on PPP introduced a special concept of PPP that differs to that used in other countries.
-The traditional understanding of PPP is typically that it covers special projects of public-private involvement in which the return of investments is at the expense of a public partner (unlike concessions in which the return of investments is carried out by a private partner with the returns made through subsequently collecting fees from users).
-Under the new federal law, PPP is understood to relate to projects in which private ownership of a piece of infrastructure is involved and all other projects, including traditional concessions and traditional PPP projects, are termed as concessions.
+The Law on PPP introduced a special concept of PPP that differs to that used in other countries.
+The traditional understanding of PPP is typically that it covers special projects of public-private involvement in which the return of investments is at the expense of a public partner (unlike concessions in which the return of investments is frequently carried out by a private partner with the returns made through subsequently collecting fees from users).
+Under the new federal law, PPP is understood to relate mostly to projects in which private ownership of infrastructure is involved.
 It is interesting that initially the Russian regions that enacted their own PPP laws starting in the beginning of the 2000s understood public-private partnerships both to be concessions and traditional PPPs.
 Since 1 July 2016 all regional and municipal laws have been brought into line with the Law on PPP.